TWEEDOriginal/TWEEDOriginal/README.md

 ### Hi there 👋, I am Tawheed Oguntade

-I am a full-stack software developer,I mainly use TypeScript and python.
+I am a Full Stack software developer, I mainly use TypeScript and python.
+I have worked as a freelance frontend developer and I currently work at Yellow Card as a backend developer.
+I am passionate about learning, experimenting and working with new systems.
+My goal as a software developer is to write better code and further improve my programming skills by continuously challenging myself and working on more meaningful projects.

-I use react (sometimes vue) library for the frontend and flask, django or serverless technologies for the backend to build restful APIs.
+Over the last two years, I've worked on numerous projects covering a range of stacks which I have great interest in such as creating responsive user interfaces, creating restful APIs using server and serverless technologies and writing smart contracts to the ethereum blockchain.

-When I'm not writing code or trying to figure out a solution to a software problem, I like to watch movies, play video games and hangout with my family and friends.
+When I'm not writing code or trying to figure out a solution to a software problem, I like to watch movies, play video games, watch and play basketball and hangout with my family and friends.

 <details>
  <summary><strong>My details</strong></summary>